isu-digital/digital-collections-template/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}
+{% include feature/jumbotron.html objectid="aaap27" %}

-{% include feature/nav-menu.html sections="About the collection;Related resources" %}
+{% include feature/nav-menu.html sections="About the collection;" %}

 ## About the collection

-## Related resources
+The American Association of Avian Pathologists is a nonprofit organization founded in 1958 to promote avian medicine, stimulate scientific progress in avian pathology, and encourage training and continuing education in diseases of poultry, wild birds, and pet birds.
+The collection includes reports, newsletters, programs, periodicals, correspondence, and other records of the association.